LearnBoost/texty/Readme.md

 ## Browser support

- Texty is tested in the following browsers:
+ Texty is tested in the following browsers but feel free to contribute!

    - Chrome 12.x
    - Safari 5.x
-   - FireFox 5.x

 ## License